martinfleis/phd-thesis/source/14_Morphometric elements of urban form.md

 Further research should focus on the question of the exact meaning and variation of topological distance and its definition for specific purposes.
 To date, the question of how many topological steps should be used for the analysis of urban form remains open.
 It is expected that it will vary depending on the scope of the research.

 The morphological tessellation is a step towards achieving consistency in urban morphology in both definitions of the smallest spatial unit and analytical aggregation.
 The advantage of morphological tessellation is that it limits the data dependency as it is based on building footprints only and allows the elimination of subjectivity in the partitioning of space.
 Most importantly, it is context sensitive allowing the researcher to use the same method across different types of urban tissues whilst still get comparable information, much needed for reliable results of any statistical analysis.

+_as tessellation holds as a spatial unit, relational model will be used and tested in next chapters. keep going with the model to see if it holds in the actual work_